marcinwal/CVmain/CV.md

 It was a full stack js application using Cordvoa (js framework for mobile applications), node.js and spotify API.
 I managed to create an android app which was using its connection to Beacon to trigger some other actions on the server side and Spotify.
 We did it in just 10 days.

+### TDD,BDD

+I learned a lot about test driven development during my course which also a totally new concept to me and I know how to use different testing tools during programming process.

 ### Python